marianmeres/demino/README.md

 app.get('/may-contain-slashes/[...segment]', ...);
 ```

-The http query params are evaluated by the router as well, but the named segments have priority over the query params.
-So, the `/named/[segment]` route, when requested as `/named/foo?bar=baz&segment=bat-ignored` will be parsed and available in the context params as:
+The http query params are evaluated by the router as well.
+The named segments have priority over the query params.
+So, the `/named/[segment]` route, when requested as `/named/foo?bar=baz&segment=ignored` will be parsed and available in the context params as:
 ```ts
 // context
 {